JennyE7/GardeningProjBackend/README.md

 As you can see from the roadmap above, I was succesful in completing everything I set out to and was even able to add an extra feature due to finishing both planned sprints earlier than expected.

-I also integrated my GitHub and Jira so that when making commits to GitHub using GitBash I could make it a smart commit to help keep track of what was happening with my Jira.
+I also integrated my GitHub and Jira so that when making commits to GitHub using GitBash I could make them smart commits to help keep track of what was happening with my Jira.

 <img width="431" alt="smart commit git" src="https://user-images.githubusercontent.com/93250564/146369320-55d74e6f-f6e4-40b1-9a0d-c138ec95a1c6.PNG">